danfuzz/samizdat/doc/samizdat-0-lib/Generator.md

 <br><br>
 ### In-Language Definitions

+#### Constant: `nullGenerator`

+A generator which is perennially voided.
+It is defined as `@NullGenerator`, along with generator method bindings for that type.

 #### `collectAsMap(generator) <> map`

 Takes a generator which must yield map values, and collects all of its